Welcome back for another series review 🙂

 I really like this series, and it’s a great one to watch when I’m trying to chill, or just to pop on in the background.
 It’s light and fun, but also really dramatic at times, and it’s the perfect binge watch.
 I think the characters make this show, and it’s definitely got a real early 2000s feel to it.

-Have you watched this series?
+What is your experience of watching ‘The O.C.’?
 What’s your opinion on ‘The O.C’?
 Have you watched anything you’ve loved recently?

 Let me know all your thoughts in the comments below 🙂